mdhiggins/sickbeard_mp4_automator/README.md

     - `audio-channel-bitrate` = set the bitrate for each audio channel.
 Default is 256.
 Setting this value to 0 will attempt to mirror the bitrate of the audio source, but this can be unreliable as bitrates vary between different codecs.
     - `audio-language` = 3 letter language code for audio streams you wish to copy.
 Leave blank to copy all.
 Separate multiple audio streams with commas (ex: eng,spa)
     - `audio-default-language` = If an audio stream with an unidentified/untagged language is detected, you can default that language tag to whatever this value is (ex: eng).
 This is useful for many single-audio releases which don't bother to tag the audio stream as anything
-    - `subtitle-language` = same as audio-language but for subtitles
+    - `subtitle-language` = same as audio-language but for subtitles.
+Set to `nil` to disable copying of subtitles.
     - `subtitle-language-default` = same as audio-language-default but for subtitles
     - `convert-mp4` = forces the script to reprocess and convert mp4 files as though they were mkvs.
 Good if you have old mp4's that you want to match your current codec configuration.
     - `fullpathguess` = True/False - When manually processing a file, enable to guess metadata using the full path versus just the file name.
 (Files shows placed in a 'Movies' folder will be recognized as movies, not as TV shows for example.)